CavernCrawlers/CavernCrawlers.github.io/Spells.md

 - **Save:** none
 - **Components:** Gestures & Incantations

-By means of this spell, the mage uses the power of a rune to heal a living creature or mend a given object.
-The rune selected when casting this spell must match the target type (Person for healing a sapient being, Beast to heal an animal, Earth to mend a stone wall, etc).
+By means of this spell, the mage uses the power of a sigil to heal a living creature or mend a given object.
+The sigil selected when casting this spell must match the target type (Person for healing a sapient being, Beast to heal an animal, Earth to mend a stone wall, etc).

 If used to heal a living being, this spell will heal the target's CON modifier (minimum 1) in HP.